United Kingdom

 • Miscellaneous expenses (such as souvenirs, personal care items, etc.)

-Mid December, 2025: Second payment due (all payments become non-refundable)
+December, 2025: Second payment due (non refundable beyond this point)

 UK